-Emily is one of our group class clients at West Pennant Hills and this is her day on a plate.
+Jacqui is one of our Epping group class clients, and a dietitian, and this is her day on a plate.

-This months recipe is brought to you by Sharon who is one of our West Pennant Hills group class clients.
-She is also one of our Star Clients of the month this month.
+This recipe is brought to you by Jacqui Hoggan who is one of our Epping clients.
+Jacqui is also a Dietitian.